How to Improve Project Prioritization

 4. Resources

-In some cases, projects are approved without the necessary budget or resources.
+In some cases, multiple projects are approved without the necessary project budget or resources.
 In other instances, organizations may lower headcount without reducing the work.

-Either way, teams struggle to do more with less, leading to project and budget overrun.
+Either way, teams struggle to do more with less, leading to project and budget overruns.

-• Sunk-cost fallacy’, a tendency to continue with work due to the time, money, and resources already invested in it.
+• Sunk-cost fallacy’ – is a tendency to continue with work due to the time, money, and resources already invested in it.

-By contrast, companies such as Appel, Amazon, and Ikea have a tight focus, supported by a small number of projects.
+In contrast, companies such as Apple, Amazon, and Ikea maintain a narrow focus, driven by a limited number of carefully selected projects.

 • Poor project management practices waste around $2 trillion dollars per year.